dm9600/todo_list/README.md

 ## How to run it

 Download the files into a new directory and run "python run.py".
 You should be greeted with some options.
+I used Python 2.7.3 to write it.

 ## Structure